-We ensure that our employment transparency, and integrity across all aspects of the employee adherence to regulations related to minimum wage, working hours, paid leave, rest days, and
+We ensure that our employment practices promote fairness, transparency, and integrity across all aspects of the employee experience.
+This includes adherence to regulations related to minimum wage, working hours, paid leave, rest days, and overtime compensation.

-Mabanee is committed to exceeding minimum wage standards. starting wage for our entry-level roles is 2.93 times higher than the national minimum wage for both males and females, emphasizing our dedication to providing a dignified and fair standard of living for all employees in Kuwait.
+Mabanee is committed to exceeding minimum wage standards.
+The starting wage for our entry-level roles is 2.93 times higher than the national minimum wage for both males and females, emphasizing our dedication to providing a dignified and fair standard of living for all employees in Kuwait.